COMMUNITY > FANNY CHAPMAN POOL

 FANNY CHAPMAN POOL

-Fanny Chapman Memorial Pools kicks off it's 86th summer swim season Saturday, May 25, 2013.
+Fanny Chapman Memorial Pools kicks off it's 87th summer swim season in 2014.
 Each season the pool hosts family and individual swim memberships, swim lessons for all ages, and swim and dive teams.
 A pool membership, whether family or individual, is required to participate is Fanny Chapman Pool programs.

-In person registration begins at the Fanny Chapman Pool office Saturday, April 27, 2013 1:00pm - 5:00pm.
+In person registration begins at the Fanny Chapman Pool office in April.
 Please check our newsletter for a complete listing of registration dates and office hours.

-New this year Fanny Chapman offers online registration:
+Fanny Chapman offers online registration starting April 1st.:

 Membership must be purchased or renewed in order to register online for programs